-Clemson University employees may now reserve an appointment time for a comprehensive physical exam at the Joseph F. Sullivan Center for dates between Oct.
-1 and Dec.
-3. The physical is $50, and 50 slots are available.
-The physical includes a comprehensive health history, a physical exam including vision and hearing testing, blood pressure, urinalysis […]
+Clemson University employees may now reserve an appointment time for a comprehensive physical exam at the Joseph F. Sullivan Center through the end of July.
+The physical is $50, and 50 slots are available.
+The physical includes a comprehensive health history, a physical exam including vision and hearing testing, blood pressure, urinalysis and hemoglobin, and an […]

 Clemson University began awarding degrees to spring semester graduates Thursday morning at the first of four commencement ceremonies at Littlejohn Coliseum.

 Clemson University will present approximately 3,400 degrees in four commencement ceremonies this week in Littlejohn Coliseum.